Virnetta Anderson: Community contributions

 In Calgary, she became active in the United Church of Canada and the Rotary Club where she was later named a Paul Harris Fellow by the Calgary Rotary Club in 1988.

 She was a member of the Mount Royal College Ladies Auxiliary and the President of the Calgary Seniors Showcase Society.

-She co-founded and became president of the city's Meals on Wheels from1971-1974, and served on the board of Calgary's United Way chapter.
-She served on the boards of the City Core Senior Citizen Centre and Calgary Welcome and Recreation Centre, Trinity Lodge, Aunts at Large, Calgary Metropolitan Foundation, Calgary Tourist and Convention Association, and the Calgary Centre for the Performing Arts (1975 to 1980).
+She co-founded and became president of the city's Meals on Wheels from 1971–1974.

+She served on the boards of the City Core Senior Citizen Centre and Calgary Welcome and Recreation Centre, Calgary's United Way chapter, Trinity Lodge, Aunts at Large, Calgary Metropolitan Foundation, Calgary Tourist and Convention Association, and the Calgary Centre for the Performing Arts (1975 to 1980).

 She was both a board member and Chairman of the Calgary Committee for the Civic Centre and Mayor Klein’s Advisory Committee.

+She was the directory of the Calgary chapter of the Multiple Sclerosis Society.